-- a) The Committee shall operate in a manner consistent with the Committee Operating Guidelines that apply to all committees as outlined in Section C1 of the Governance Framework. - b) Subject to the powers and duties of the Board, the Committee shall be responsible for the specific duties as outlined in these Terms of Reference (and summarised in the Committee Calendar set out in Appendix A).
+Subject to the powers and duties of the Board, the Committee shall be responsible for the specific duties as outlined in these Terms of Reference and summarized in the Committee Calendar.

-c) Executive Appointments
+a) Executive Appointments

 - i.
 Review and recommend, for Board approval, the President and CEO appointment. - ii.
 Review and recommend, for Board approval, the President and CEO employment agreement. - iii.
 Review and recommend, for Board approval, the Executive employment agreement template. - iv.
 Annually review the job description for the role of President and CEO, and recommend changes to the Board as appropriate.